 Be Cautious of Gluten

 Pick explains that the comorbidity of celiac disease (gluten intolerance) and thyroid disorders is high.
 So if you know you have a thyroid issue and also experience digestive problems, then you should avoid gluten.
-If you're curious about what happens to your body when you stop eating gluten, read one woman's tale of going gluten-free.
+If you're curious about what happens to your body when you stop eating gluten, read what happens to your body when you go gluten-free.